Warnings and Recalls—Which Pet Foods Are Safe For Our Pets?

 Northeast Animal Hospital has been keeping pet owners up-to-date on recent controversial trends in pet food.
-Our recent blog post provides guidance to help families understand the issues, along with some pet food brands recommended by our veterinarians.
+Our other article aims to help families understand the issues, along with some pet food brands recommended by our veterinarians.
 In this article, we want to share some thoughts for owners who still have questions about what they should feed their pets.

 We’ve always cautioned away from recommending raw or homemade diets for pets, for many reasons.
 Raw diets carry the risk of bacteria, as pet foods and treats that include raw meat, organs, or meaty bones have been found to include parasites such as Toxoplasma and tapeworms, as well as the bacteria E-coli, Listeria, and Salmonella.
 One puppy that was on a raw diet of rabbit came into our practice with bloody diarrhea.
 A stool sample found a parasite in the puppy that is only found in rabbits.
 Homemade diets can lack proper nutrition if not carefully researched.
 (Homemade diets are sometimes necessary, however, when the pet has a medical condition that keeps them from eating commercially prepared diets, or the pet truly won’t eat the desired diet.)